Savannah, Georgia: Media

-Savannah's major television stations are WSAV-TV, channel 3 (NBC); WTOC-TV, channel 11 (CBS); WJCL, channel 22 (ABC); and WTGS, channel 28 (Fox).
+Savannah's major television stations are WSAV-TV, channel 3 (NBC, with The CW Plus and MyNetworkTV on DT2); WTOC-TV, channel 11 (CBS); WJCL, channel 22 (ABC); and WTGS, channel 28 (Fox).
 Two PBS member stations serve the city: WVAN (channel 9), part of Georgia Public Broadcasting; and WJWJ-TV (channel 16), part of SCETV.

-Other stations include channel 3.2 (The CW).

-The Georgia Gazette was the Georgia colony's first newspaper and was published in Savannah beginning April 7, 1763.
+The Georgia Gazette was the Georgia colony's first newspaper published in Savannah beginning April 7, 1763.
 Today the Savannah Morning News is Savannah's only remaining daily newspaper.
-It first appeared on January 15, 1850 as the Daily Morning News.
-Both the Savannah Tribune and the Savannah Herald are weekly newspapers with a focus on the city's African-American community.
-Connect Savannah is a free weekly newspaper focused on local news, culture and music.
+It first appeared on January 15, 1850, as the Daily Morning News.
+The Savannah Tribune and the Savannah Herald are weekly newspapers focusing on the city's African-American community.
+Connect Savannah was a free weekly newspaper focused on local news, culture, and music.
+It ceased publication in 2024.

-The Coastal Buzz is the metro area's only media company dedicated to "positive news."
-It is owned by Positive Life Media.
+The Coastal Buzz is the metro area's only media company dedicated to "positive news".
+It is owned and operated by Positive Life Media.

 Infrastructure

 Transportation

 Savannah/Hilton Head International Airport is located off Interstate 95 west of Savannah.
-The airlines serving this airport year-round are Allegiant Air, American Airlines, American Eagle, Delta, Delta Connection, JetBlue, Silver Airways, Southwest Airlines and United Express.
-Air Canada Express, Frontier Airlines, Sun County Airlines and United Airlines offer seasonal services only.

 Amtrak operates a passenger terminal at Savannah for its Palmetto and Silver Service trains, which run between New York City and Miami.
-(Three southbound and three northbound trains make daily stops at the Savannah terminal).
+Two southbound and three northbound trains make daily stops at the Savannah terminal.

 Public transit throughout the region is assured by Chatham Area Transit (CAT).
-There are 17 fixed routes, plus the CAT's dot (downtown transportation) system, which provides fare-free bus service on the Forsyth Loop and Downtown Loop, as well as free passage to and from Hutchinson Island via the Savannah Belles Ferry.
+There are 17 fixed routes, plus the CAT's dot (downtown transportation) system, which provides fare-free bus service on the Forsyth Loop and Downtown Loop, as well as free passage between River Street and Hutchinson Island via the Savannah Belles Ferry.
+The Georgia Queen and Savannah River Queen paddle steamers are also berthed on River Street.

+The 211 mi Georgia Hi–Lo Trail, established in 2024, will connect Savannah to Athens, Georgia, when completed.